-The average stain brand offers between four and eight different colors to help DIYers find the closest match to their home exteriors.
-The level of opacity impacts the final product, allowing DIYers to choose a single color that can be applied in a solid, semi-solid, or semi-transparent stain.
-The result of each creates a unique look, so choose carefully.
+One of the most important features of any stain is undoubtedly the color selection.
+The average stain brand offers between four and eight different colors.
+The level of opacity will impact the final product, allowing DIYers to choose a single color that can be applied in a solid, semi-solid, or semi-transparent stain.
+The result of each will create a unique look for the yard’s perimeter fence.

-For those who are interested in using environmentally responsible products or limiting their exposure to harmful chemicals, eco-friendly stains provide an excellent option.
+For those who are interested in using environmentally responsible products or limiting exposure to harmful chemicals, eco-friendly stains provide an excellent option.
 These stains don’t rely on harsh compounds to seal the wood against damage.
-Instead, they use more natural options that are less damaging to the environment and don’t have a powerful and unpleasant smell from chemicals that can induce headaches or nausea if inhaled.
+Instead, they use more natural options that are less damaging to the environment and don’t have a powerful chemical smell that can induce headaches or nausea if inhaled.

 Our Top Picks

 Now that you know more about choosing a fence stain, it may be time to start shopping.
 The list of some of the best fence stain options below has been selected based on the paint type, color options, opacity, and overall effectiveness.
 One of these stains may be just what is needed to beautify, renew, and protect your wood fence.